Learning to make Mary Berry’s classic rice pudding is easy

 It requires minimal ingredients, minimal preparation time, and the pudding cooks without you faffing with it, yet turns out one of the most delicious traditional British desserts you will ever eat.

 The recipe, of course, is from the BBC TV show Mary Berry Everyday.
-A show I highly recommend you watch on the BBC’s website if you haven’t seen it already.
+A show I highly recommend you watch on the BBC’s website if you have not seen it already.

 Ingredients for Mary Berry’s rice pudding